The Foyer Creation Project

 7. Who all is overseeing this project?

-Broweleit, who is working on our behalf as an Owner’s Rep free of charge.
-This is saving us thousands of dollars on the project, so if you ever meet Larry, be sure to thank him!
+We have also been gifted the advisory support of a retired church architect named Larry who is working pro-bono and is acting as a design consultant and Owner’s Rep. This is an amazing gift and is saving us tens of thousands of dollars on the project… so if you ever meet Larry be sure to thank him!

 8. What has been and will be the process/timeline for this project?

-Summer 2024 - We engaged an architect to begin dreaming of where a foyer would work best in our building and what it would look like.
+• Summer 2024 - We engaged an architect to begin dreaming of where a foyer would work best in our building and what it would look like.

-Fall 2024 - We hired an engineering firm to begin feasibility studies on the structural engineering of our building.
+• Fall 2024 - We hired an engineering firm to begin feasibility studies on the structural engineering of our building.

-Early 2025 - We worked with our architects to hone in on the best design (our final product is completely different than our first attempt, we think, for the better!)
+• Early 2025 - We worked with our architects to hone in on the best design (our final product is completely different than our first attempt, we think, for the better!)

-Winter 2026 - Begin construction (5-month estimated construction to completion)
+• Winter 2026 - Begin construction (5-month estimated construction to completion)

 9. What if we are unable to raise the goal of $450k?